Causes of Thoracic Aortic Aneurysms

 These options range from watchful waiting to surgery.
 If the aneurysm is small and you have no symptoms, your physician may suggest a “watch-and-wait” approach with regularly scheduled images of the aneurysm to check the size.
 Because aneurysms typically grow very slowly, it is common to monitor them over months or years to determine when the risk of a problem becomes high enough to warrant the consideration of surgery.

 Whether your doctor recommends monitoring or surgery, it is very important to keep your blood pressure in a safe range.
 When your blood pressure is too high, it puts more stress on the wall of the aorta where the aneurysm is located, which can increase the risk of tearing or rupture.
 Talk to your doctor about your blood pressure and if any medication is recommended to help with this goal.
 If you are involved in activities or work that might increase your blood pressure significantly like heavy weight-lifting, moving furniture, or extreme stress, be sure to discuss these issues with your doctor to determine any restrictions that may be recommended for your safety.
+If you are a smoker, you should quit.
+A doctor can prescribe medications that can help you quit smoking.

 If your aneurysm is large enough, or if the aneurysm is growing quicker than usual, surgery may be recommended.